 Construction starts on our facility with grants awarded from the Football Foundation and Onyx Environment Trust.
 We use the facilities at Butlin Road as part of the agreement for training.
 Trevor Brooking open’s the facility.

-We enter teams in the MJPL for the first time and another day in the clubs history as we rename the site from Land to the rear of Bucknall Crescent to Kilsby Lane.
+We enter teams in the MJPL for the first time and another day in the clubs history as we rename the site from land to the rear of Bucknall Crescent to Kilsby Lane.

 Award Wins & Nike Partnership

 The club goes from strength to strength winning Community Club of the year, Team of the year, Volunteer of the year and Coach of the year.
 It becomes a Nike Partner Club.

 Pavillion & Pitch Funding

 Club apply to Onyx Fund for the pitches at the rear of Bucknall Crescent.
 Ongoing discussions with the Football Foundation led to both clubs in Rugby gaining grants with Rugby Town Juniors gaining just over £1 million to construct their pavilion and pitches.

 Our first team become Rugby Town playing out of Butlin Road and our youth team plays at the same stadium.

 Football Foundation Bid